peterkappus/nanodash/README.md

   - Run `npm install` to install the required Node.js modules
   - To get weather data sign up for an API key from [Forecast.io](https://developer.forecast.io/)
   - Copy "config.js.sample" to "config.js"
-  - Swap in your API key.
+  - Swap in your forecast.io API key and lat/long (if you want weather)
-  - Run Gulp to compile your code
+  - Run `$gulp` compile your code
+  - Visit http://localhost:1337 and tweak your code.
   - Deploy your compiled HTML (in the 'dist' folder) to a web server, CDN, etc.

-Starting gulp:

-    $ gulp

-Now visit http://localhost:1337 to see your code in action.
-You can use LiveReload to see changes in realtime.

-## Using Google Sheets
-TODO: How to use a google sheet to drive the wisdom box.

-## A note on architecture
+## Adding panels
 The `index.html.slim` file contains all the panels.
 Each must have a unique ID and a class of `.dashpanel`.

 To add panels, call the `addPanel` method and pass in a callback to call each time the panel is loaded, an interval (how many seconds to show the panel, the hour when it should start showing (0-24) and the hour when it should stop showing.
 A final dictionary object holds additional info which gets passed into the callback (e.g. text to display).